-- Only Six Faces: Give Haschwalth a haircut, some "my son consorts with Soul Reapers" lines under his eyes, and stick on a pair of glasses, and he could be Ryuuken's stoic Quincy twin.
+- Only Six Faces: Give Haschwalth a haircut, some "my son consorts with Soul Reapers" lines under his eyes, stick on a pair of glasses and he could be Ryuuken's stoic Quincy twin.

 - Power Nullifier: Uses an unexplained technique to shut off Cang Du's special ability before killing him.

 - Spell My Name with an "S": When his name was revealed, there was a debate within the fandom whether the correct spelling was "Haschwald" or "Hashvald".
 However, in true Kubo fashion, it turned out to be neither of them and actually "Haschwalth".

 - The Stoic: Rarely displays emotion, even when killing Kajomaru and much later, two subordinates.